javeriamalik06/portfolio/README.md

 ## [Stock Analysis for Burshane Private Limited (BPL)](https://github.com/javeriamalik06/Stock-and-Portfolio-Analysis-and-Prediction/tree/main/Project%201) <a name="stock-analysis-for-burshane-private-limited-bpl"></a>

 #### Business Problem
-The stock market presents challenges in forecasting prices and calculating cost of capital, impacting investment decisions.
+Burshane Private Limited is a Pakistani company specializing in the distribution and marketing of liquefied petroleum gas (LPG).
 This project leverages time series forecasting and rolling regression to predict stock trends and assess financial risks, ultimately providing recommendations to investors on whether to buy BPL stock.

 #### Technical Details
 * Real-life stock data used through Yahoo Finance library